guilherber/pythermalgreen/README.md

 ## Collab

-To collaborate, do not hesitate to send an email to (guissan.gui@gmail.com)
+To collaborate, do not hesitate to send an e-mail to (guissan.gui@gmail.com)